 Durability & Care

-Jilin Peridot is an excellent gemstone (Mohs’ Hardness: 6.5 – 7) well-suited to everyday wear.
+Jilin Peridot is an excellent jewelry gemstone (Mohs’ Hardness: 6.5 – 7), well-suited to everyday wear.
 Always store Jilin Peridot carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.